 1. Hang Your Lights up After Thanksgiving

-This one should go without say, but in case you didn't already know, it's best to wait until after Thanksgiving to hang your holiday lights.
+This one should go without saying, but in case you didn't already know, it's best to wait until after Thanksgiving to hang your holiday lights.
 We know you would much prefer to hang your lights when the weather is nice, but doing so goes against Christmas light etiquette.
 Generally speaking, the closer to Christmas you hang your lights, the better.

 If the weather becomes an issue and you are worried about your safety, then call in professionals to help with this endeavor.
 Not only will you be adhering to the etiquette, but you also won't have to worry about putting yourself at risk to make your house look good.